David12307/javascript-todo/README.md

 # File structure
 project-directory/
-|--- index.html # The main HTML file for the app
-|--- styles.css # The main CSS file for the app
-|--- main.js # The JavaScript app containing the functionality of the app
+├── index.html         # The main HTML file for the app ├── style.css          # The CSS file for styling the app ├── script.js          # The JavaScript file containing the app logic └── README.md          # Documentation for the project
-└--- README.md # The file you're reading right now (documentation)

 # Code highlights
 Saving tasks to localStorage